hashicorp/terraform-website/content/source/docs/glossary.html.md

 Also "repo".

 A collection of files and a history of the changes to them, managed by a [version control system][vcs].
-In Terraform Enterprise, a "repo" is generally a Git repository that contains a Terraform configuration, although [private modules][] are also based on Git repos.
+In Terraform Cloud, a "repo" is generally a Git repository that contains a Terraform configuration, although [private modules][] are also based on Git repos.

 - [Wikipedia: Repository (version control)](https://en.wikipedia.org/wiki/Repository_(version_control))